jentery/dh150/index.md

 ### Modes

-As part of "apprehension" in [the 20 m's](#the-20-ms), I encourage you to consider the modes or senses engaged.
+As part of "apprehension" in [the 20 m's](#the-20-ms), you may want to consider the modes or senses engaged.
 Modes and senses are about how people's bodies are engaged or addressed by fiction.
 Here are some ways to think about modes and senses:

 * Through the five senses (hearing, seeing, tasting, smelling, and touching), including which are engaged more than others by the work(s) of fiction at hand.
 * WOVEN: writing (including reading), oral (what's said and heard), visual (colour, layout, and images, for instance), electronic (how the work transmits media, and whether it's electronic), and nonverbal (gesture, audio, and movement, for instance).
 Thanks to [Georgia Tech's Writing and Communication Program](https://wcprogram.lmc.gatech.edu/posters/woven) for this approach and the acronym, WOVEN.
 * Agency: are you moving / engaging with or against the work?
 Maybe somewhere in between?
 What's the flow?
-Are you in, or do you want to be in, control?
+Are you in control?
+Do you want to be?

 "Modes" and senses prompt considerations of *attention and how we attend*.